uidaholib/main-web-redesign_draft/content/covid19/access.md

 Never used ILL before?
 You will need to [create a unique account](https://uidaho.illiad.oclc.org/illiad/FirstTime.html) before you can place your requests.
 Please keep in mind that ILL is limited to U of I students, staff, and faculty.

+### Curbside Delivery

+Starting June 15th, patrons will be able to request locally-owned physical items from the UI Library and pick them up curbside.
+To request an item, navigate to the [library's online catalog](https://alliance-primo.hosted.exlibrisgroup.com/primo-explore/search?vid=UID&mode=advanced) and search for a title.
+Then use the "Request Curbside Pick Up" link to place your request; you'll receive an email when your item is ready, with a link to reserve a pick up time slot between 11 a.m. and 1 p.m., Monday to Friday.
+Please note that due to staffing and safety protocols it may take two or more business days from the time you place your request to receive your items!
+Contact us at libcirc@uidaho.edu with questions.

 ### Off-Campus Access

 To use the library off-campus, you'll need to log in to our catalog or databases with your VandalID, the same credentials you use to access email and BBLearn.
 Stuck?
 [Ask us for help](https://www.lib.uidaho.edu/help/chat.html) or see if your question is answered in this [guide for off-campus students](https://libguides.uidaho.edu/c.php?g=363086&p=2453098).